Distance From Vancouver:

 walked a month ago, in that it is also quite flat, offers good natural

 views, and allows for observation of many kinds of birds.
 Iona

-Jetty allows for much better view of airplanes than West Dyke
+Jetty allows for a much better view of airplanes, than West Dyke

 Trail, but the downside